lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 | id-MLDSA87-Ed448                        | &lt;CompSig&gt;.33 | id-ML-DSA-87 | id-Ed448 |
 {: #tab-sig-algs title="Pure ML-DSA Composite Signature Algorithms"}

-The table above contains everything needed to implement the listed pure ML-DSA composite signature algorithms.
-The hash value indicated is used only by the Second algorithm if needed.
-See the ASN.1 module in section {{sec-asn1-module}} for the explicit definitions of the above Composite signature algorithms.
+See the ASN.1 module in section {{sec-asn1-module}} for the explicit definitions of the above Composite ML-DSA algorithms.

+Full specifications for the referenced algorithms can be found in {{appdx_components}}.

+## HashComposite-ML-DSA Algorithm Identifiers

 HashComposite-ML-DSA Signature public key types: